Speaking for France

 There is no justification in resorting to the issue of gratitude in demanding slavish support as a one-day argument especial since the economic realities are lost to many in the world’s largest debtor nation.

-In addition French investors have purchased $ 22 billion in US treasures corporate bills and equities.
-The gross output of French companies totaled almost $ 58 billion in 2000, employing 650.000 Americans, more the 100.000 people American companies employ in France.
+In addition, French investors have purchased $ 22 billion in US treasures corporate bills and equities.
+The gross output of French companies totalled almost $ 58 billion in 2000, employing 650.000 Americans, more the 100.000 people American companies employ in France.

 France is one of the most important markets in the world for US companies, as well as being the 8th largest export market for US goods.